verifiedcoder/Twilight/README.md

 ## API Documentation

-The XML documentation for the public API has been used to generate full developer documentation for Twilight and is available in the *"Documentation"* folder.
-Once you have a local copy of this repository, just open the index file in any web browser.
+The XML documentation for the public API can be used to generate full developer documentation for Twilight.

+You can use DocFX to generate the documentation.
+For more information, see [here](https://dotnet.github.io/docfx/).

 ## Sample: Console App